catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-vault.md

 - AppRole

 Github Token is intendet for personal login into Vault.
-The AppRole method is used for machine logins, aka your ArgoCD application will use this method to authenticate aginst Vault.
+The AppRole method is used for machine logins, aka your ArgoCD application will use this method to authenticate against Vault.

 Planned login/authentication methods:
 - OIDC login (using GitHub as SSO, as you know it from ArgoCD UI)